OpenBB-finance/OpenBB/website/content/terminal/usage/basics/index.md

 ## Charts

-The OpenBB charting library has provides interative, customizable, charts.
+The OpenBB charting library has provides interactive, customizable, charts.
 Here's an example of weekly candles for AAPL.

 ```console
 /stocks/load AAPL -w/candle